 ** Protein is provided as amino acids.
 When infused intravenously amino acids are metabolized and utilized as the building blocks of protein.

 Renal patients not needing dialysis require 0.6 to 0.8 g of protein/kg/day.
 Patients on dialysis or continuous renal replacement therapy should receive 1.2 to 1.8 g of protein/kg/day up to a maximum of 2.5 g of protein/kg/day based on nutritional status and estimated protein losses2.
-The PERIKABIVEN® dosage can be adjusted based on the treatment for the renal impairment, supplementing protein indicated.
+The PERIKABIVEN® dosage can be adjusted based on the treatment for the renal impairment, supplementing protein as indicated.
 Additional protein may be added to PERIKABIVEN® bag or infused separately.
 If required, additional amino acids may be added to the PERIKABIVEN® bag or infused separately.
-Compatibility of additions should be evaluated by a pharmacist and questions may be directed to Fresenius Kabi USA, LLC Vigilance and Medical Affairs.
+Compatibility of additions should be evaluated by a pharmacist and questions may be directed to Fresenius Kabi USA, LLC.